We all know the struggle of reaching for a Pink Lady apple at the grocery store, only to find the shelf empty.

 4 - Golden Delicious Apples

-Golden Delicious apples offer a mellow sweetness.
+Golden Delicious apples offer a mellow sweetness (a classic Malus domestica cultivar).
 These apples are less tart than Pink Lady and have a smooth texture.
-We often use them for making applesauce and for baking.

 Golden Delicious apples bring a subtle, honeyed flavor to our recipes.
 They work wonders in pies and crisps.
-If you’re looking for a gentle sweetness in your dishes, try these out.

-They fit well in just about any recipe calling for Pink Lady apples.
-Use them in a 1:1 ratio.
 For a twist, slice them up and add to your fruit salads.

 5 - Honeycrisp Apples

-The Honeycrisp apple is like a burst of sweet joy.
-Seriously, they’re crisp and juicy with just the right balance of sweetness and tartness.
-We love biting into one and feeling the satisfying crunch.
+The Honeycrisp apple is like a pop of sweet joy (developed by the University of Minnesota breeding program).
+Seriously, they're crisp and juicy with just the right balance of sweetness and tartness.

 These apples are perfect for everything from snacking to baking.
 If your recipe calls for Pink Lady apples, you can use Honeycrisp in a 1:1 ratio easily.

 Trying to learn more?
 Check out our Honeycrisp apple substitutes guide.
-It has more tasty options!

 6 - Braeburn Apples